The following table works as a Rosetta Stone to manage services depending on the init system1 present in your distribution.

 systemctl restart $service |

-Get status of service | service $service status 3 |
+| Get status of service | service $service status3 |

 sv status $service |